oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ocvp_sddc_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A descriptive name for the SDDC.
-It must be unique, start with a letter, and contain only letters, digits, whitespaces, dashes and underscores.
+SDDC name requirements are 1-16 character length limit, Must start with a letter, Must be English letters, numbers, - only, No repeating hyphens, Must be unique within the region.
 Avoid entering confidential information.</div>
                                             <div>Required for create, update, delete when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>This parameter is updatable when <code>OCI_USE_NAME_AS_IDENTIFIER</code> is not set.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: name</div>